-- 1.1 This document contains sheath preparation instructions for OFS LXE cable sheaths (metallic and dielectric) containing any of the following core types: LightPack®, AccuRibbon®, and AccuRibbon DC. - 1.2 LXE cables contain either 2 or 4 linear strength members positioned 180° opposite of each other in the cable jacket.
+- 1.1 This document contains sheath preparation instructions for OFS LXE cable sheaths (metallic and dielectric) containing any of the following core types: LightPack®, AccuRibbon®, AccuRibbon DC, and AccuRoll[TM] Rollable Ribbon. - 1.2 LXE cables contain either 2 or 4 linear strength members positioned 180° opposite of each other in the cable jacket.
 This arrangement of the strength members allows easy access to the core tube in mid-span fiber access applications. - 1.3 LightPack LXE cables are available with 4 96 fibers in a gel-filled central core tube.
 The individual fibers in the LightPack core are bundled together with two helically-applied binder threads in groups of 4 to 12 fibers.
 AccuRibbon LXE cables are available with 12 864 fibers in a gel-filled central core tube.
 AccuRibbon DC cables are available with 12 864 fibers in a gel-free central core tube.
 OFS AccuRibbon is comprised of 12- or 24-fibers bonded together in a matrix material.
 The 12-fiber ribbons are used in cables containing 12 216 fibers.
 The 24-fiber ribbons are used in cables containing 240 864 fibers.
+AccuRoll DC Rollable Ribbon cables are available with 12 864 fibers in a gel-free central core tube.
+The Rollable Ribbons are comprised of 12 fibers that are intermittently bonded to create a flexible ribbon structure that can be rolled into a circular shape.